TheLegion007/TheLegion007/README.md

 - 🌱 I’m currently learning **Javascript + <del>Bootstrap</del> + React .**

-- 👯 I’m looking to collaborate on **any new projects , on any new idea.**
+- 👯 I’m looking to collaborate on **any new projects ,or new ideas.**

 - 📫 How to reach me **manisksing@gmail.com**